 You may have heard the phrase “it’s not what you know, but who you know”.
 This is attributed to your social network and is very beneficial in Australia.
 Employers don’t just want to work with the brightest and the best, they also want to work with people that they actually want to work with.
 Having a friend at your desired organisation is to have ‘a foot in the door’ and this should not be underestimated.

 Don’t forget to have fun!
 With so many different sporting clubs and associations, you are sure to find something that will interest you.
-From chess to ultimate Frisbee, to aikido and cheerleading, stay open to experiences and you may discover a hidden talent and some incredible new friends.
+From chess to ultimate Frisbee, volleyball to handball, and aikido to cheerleading, stay open to experiences and you may discover a hidden talent and some incredible new friends.